zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

      $ source ./zephyr-env.sh
      $ cd $ZEPHYR_BASE/samples/hello_world/nanokernel
      $ make pristine && make BOARD=arduino_101_sss ARCH=arc

 #.
+Verify the JTAG debugger is properly attached to the Arduino 101 board.

+#.
+Verify the Arduino 101 has power.

+#.
 Once the image has been built, flash it with: